jainmonisha17/Largest-Value-in-a-Binary-Tree/README.md

                           9        2     10        5

-Output: Largest value of Binary Tree: [12, 7, 10]
+Output: The largest value of Binary Tree in each level: [12, 7, 10]